FAIR IS FOUL

 The DH Ensemble’s retelling of Macbeth

-Distilled to the story of its two central characters, our bilingual retelling of Macbeth shows a couple’s journey through shared ambition and love into isolation, madness and torment.
+Distilled to the story of its two central characters, this bilingual show is inspired by Shakespeare’s Macbeth.
+A couple journey through shared ambition and love into isolation, madness and torment.
 It is claustrophobic and forensic with barely room to breathe.

-Double cast, with two performers (one Deaf and one hearing) playing each role, we discover languages - physical and vocal, signed and spoken - to crack open the inner world of each character and their relationship with one another.
+With two performers (one Deaf and one hearing) playing each role using two languages - spoken English and British Sign Language - we crack open the fractured inner world of each character and their relationship with each another.

 The DH Ensemble’s development of Macbeth has been supported by Arts Council England, National Theatre Studio, The Barbican / The Oxford Samuel Beckett Theatre Trust Award, New Wolsey Theatre, Royal Shakespeare Company and Poplar Union.

-Expressions of interest in booking the full show for 2019/2020 are welcome at info (at) thedeafandhearingensemble.com
+Expressions of interest in booking the full show for 2020 are welcome at erin (at) dhensemble.com

 Macbeth - Oliver Alvin-Wilson & Stephen Collins (developed with Sandy Grierson and Nadeem Islam)